Did you ever imagine you’d be reading about worm poop?

 Worm castings are a valuable soil amendment that can help your plants grow faster and healthier.
 Whether you purchase or produce them yourself, incorporating them into your gardening routine can benefit you.
 So why not try them and see how they can improve your garden?

-For more expert advice on landscaping, gardening, and exterior maintenance, follow Tayloe’s Lawn Care Services.
-Our blog contains helpful tips and tricks to help you create a beautiful and healthy outdoor space.
+For more expert advice on landscaping, gardening, and exterior maintenance, follow Tayloe’s Lawn Care Service on Facebook.
+Need help?
+Call or text 252.287.3376.

 Author Profile